 - A ranked list of microbial biomarkers

 Components of the microbiome, such as specific bacteria or bacterial enzymes, hold great potential as biomarkers.
-So far, this reservoir is largely unusable for pharmaceutical and clinical development, despite the increasing understanding of the microbe’s effect on health, disease progression and drug metabolism.
+So far, this reservoir is largely unexploited for pharmaceutical and clinical development, despite the increasing understanding of the microbe’s effect on health, disease progression and drug metabolism.

 Platform for microbial biomarker discovery